-We performed the in-person testing session at a Pret A Manager store near Pearson Boston office at the Boylston Street, MA.
+We performed the in-person testing session at a Pret A Manager store near the Pearson Boston office at 501 Boylston Street, MA.
 The session lasted a day.
 We set up a testing environment and designed a poster to attract people to stop.
 The session was facilitated by one UX researcher and a note-taker in-person.
 The session time was around 10 mins for a person.
 People were the customers who showed an interest and no rush to buy food at Pret A Manager.
 We reached out to 13 people ranging in age and technology competency.
 Participants viewed each version of the prototype carrying out a set of tasks including Adding an image, Insert a link, Adding alternative text, Editing text.
 We switched the order of versions presented for each participant to avoid any bias in our study.

 5. What was the result?

-Overall, the consensus among the majority of participants preferred the version 1 with the floating pop-up menu.
+Overall, the consensus among the majority of participants preferred version 1 with the floating pop-up menu.
 The numbers were 8 participants preferred version 1 and 4 participants preferred Version 2.

 Performance across two versions was generally easy for participants to complete.

 One of those who preferred Version 1 claimed: “the other one has too much going on. with version 1, it’s more intuitive to know how to get out of it.”.
 In version 2, some did not notice the menu had changed which spurred confusion.
-Another participant said,

 6. Modification After Testing

 The testing results found out that the majority of people had no experience with an alternative text.
-Most of them didn’t know what the Alt text was until UX research explained to them.
+Most of them didn’t know what the Alt text was until UX research explained it to them.
 Thus, it could be beneficial to add some sort of instructional/informational popup that attracts users’ attention to “Alt” and explains the meaning to encourage use.

 What did I do?

 In the testing, we found out the majority of the participants didn’t know what the alternative text is.
 The number of unknowns was 12 of 13.
 It took a giant percentage.
-For a user experience design, I needed to think about the usable ways to teach users learn about the alternative text.
+For a user experience design, I needed to think about the usable ways to teach users to learn about the alternative text.

 The Final Decision and Design Revamp